TzeLoong/Javascript-projects/README.md

 # Javascript-projects
-List of Javascript projects from a Udemy course by instructor Jonas Schmedtmann
+List of Javascript projects from a Udemy course by instructor Jonas Schmedtmann.